 February 28 Is National Tooth Fairy Day!

-We know where most traditions started: There are professors in Europe who specialize in the history of Santa Claus (no, we didn’t make that up) and the Brothers Grimm were studying the origins of the Easter Bunny almost 200 years ago.
+We know where most traditions started: There are professors in Europe who specialize in the history of Santa Claus and the Brothers Grimm were studying the origins of the Easter Bunny almost 200 years ago.
 But the poorly recorded history of the Tooth Fairy is an exception to the rule.
 Scholars aren’t quite sure where the tooth fairy tradition started and have come up with a number of theories to help explain her muddled backstory.

 To help you celebrate National Tooth Fairy Day on February 28th, we’re here to relay some of those origins.
 We also provide a few fun facts about the Tooth Fairy in modern times - for example, thanks to an annual survey conducted by Delta Dental (a Grove Dental Group insurance partner) we know that kids today receive a lot more for a lost tooth than the quarter that was left under your pillow!